QCD running in neutrinoless double beta decay: Short-range mechanisms: OPE and QCD effects

 The renormalized matrix elements $\langle\mathcal{O}_{j}\rangle$ and the amplitude $\mathcal{A}^{Full}$ have the same form as in Eqs.~(\ref{eq:MatrOper}), (\ref{eq:Afull-1}), but with $1/\epsilon = 0$ and $b_{ij}$ substituted by $b_{ij} - 2 C_{F} \delta_{ij}$.
 Inserting these finite quantities in the matching condition, Eq.~(\ref{Match-1}), one finds the Wilson coefficients in the form

-where $C_{i}^{tree} = C_{i}(M_{W})$ are the coefficients derived from a high scale model by integrating out heavy particles and neglecting the QCD corrections.
+where $C_{i}^{tree} = C_{i}(\mu=\Lambda)$ are the coefficients derived from a high scale model by integrating out heavy particles and neglecting the QCD corrections.
 In this formula $f_{ij}$ are some numerical coefficients which explicit form is irrelevant for the present discussion.
-The above relation is shown in order to motivate the subsequent analysis needed to make contact with $0\nu\beta\beta$ scales, $\mu\sim 100$ MeV.
-As seen Eq. (\ref{eq:WilsCoeff}) in this case contains a large logarithmic term breaking the perturbation theory.
+The above relation is shown in order to motivate the subsequent analysis needed to make contact with $0\nu\beta\beta$ scales, $\mu=\mu_{0}\sim 100$ MeV.
+As seen Eq. (\ref{eq:WilsCoeff}) in this case contains a large logarithmic term $\alpha_{s}\ln(\Lambda/\mu_{0})$ potentially dangerous for perturbation theory when $\Lambda\sim\Lambda_{LNV}$.
+The appearance of the large logarithms is inevitable issue of renormalizable theories, when one wants to relate the values of a physical quantity like $C_{i}$ measured at two hierarchical scales like $\Lambda_{LNV}$ and $\mu_{0}$.
 The way out is very well known: one has to sum up the large logarithms in all orders in $\alpha_{s}$ on the basis of the Renormalization Group Equations (RGE).
 It is done in what follows.